 The market mainly offers fresh produce and is a regular center of business for locals in the area.
 Just in time for the 8.30am train we found a table at the at the coffee shop which is adjacent to the tracks and not only serves a really good coffee but also makes sure you have a prime spot for when the train comes.
 To my utter disappointment, even a prime spot meant having lots of people’s heads, cameras, and phones in my shot.

-If you go, I recommend you stay until the train returns at 9 am.
+If you go take Bangkok day trips to the railway market, I recommend you stay until the train returns at 9 am.
 Walk down the tracks to your right from the coffeeshop and after a hundred meters you will reach the end of the market – a much better spot I reckon to get a shot of the train in all its glory.
 For a very different view of the market, you can actually take the train – something locals and tourists alike do.

 Afterward, it was breakfast time at the Tha-ka floating market.
 This one is an experience because unlike the other markets as it is a) properly floating and b) not many tourists come here.
 Vendors prepare, cook and sell their dishes directly from their boats, moored next to floating platforms.

-From here we boarded a boat and went off into the maze of little canals.
+From here we boarded a boat and went off into the maze of little canals which is part of this floating market tour outside of Bangkok.
 Our destination was a palm sugar factory where palm sugar is still made the old fashioned way just like grandma used to.
 I even had a go at climbing a palm tree and dare say I did a lot better than I usually do.
 What do you think?

 Before lunch, we made a stop at Wat Bang Kung, a temple from the Ayutthaya period now overgrown by the roots of different trees, a Bodi tree amongst them.
 Just leave your shoes at the door and join the worshippers by lighting incense and sticking gold leaf on the Buddha inside.
-While this is a holy site, it is also a destination for families who gather here to pray, eat, drink and take pictures.
+While this is a holy site, it seems to be the perfect destination for Bangkok day tours for families who who gather here to pray, eat, drink and take pictures.